 - Total Shares: 1,612

 Matthew Barby is a Digital Marketing Consultant and HubSpot’s Director of Acquisition.
 He is the brains behind HubSpot’s own adoption of a topic cluster and pillar page strategy and has seen massive results in implementing the strategies he evangelizes.

 This resource contains many (really good) tips, tactics, and strategies for improving your customer acquisition tactics.
-There is another one on the site called 19 Actionable SEO Tips that I recommend checking out as well.

 What makes it a great pillar: The tips contained here are some of the best ones I’ve come across.
 There’s at least one idea that every business could run with and see impressive results.
 The top of the page claims it is an 85-minute read.
 That would be time well spent.
 This resource also ranks phenomenally well, ranking #1 for its’ targeted term.
 The “Last Updated” tag is smart because it tells the user that these tactics are being maintained and regularly updated, so you know this isn’t just a list of ideas are current and still work today.

 What might make it better: A quick jump menu might make it easier to navigate.
 It might also spark the user’s interest more by giving a preview of the content that follows lower on the page.
 He does this on his SEO Tips page, and the anchor links are already there in the code, so I’m sure it’s already in the plans.

 - Linking Root Domains: 18

 Typeform is a SaaS company that offers interactive forms that marketers and small businesses can use to make their forms a “little more human.”
 These forms make for excellent customer feedback tool used to improve customer success, retention, and happiness.
 For this reason, a comprehensive guide on customer success makes perfect strategic sense for a pillar page.